Creep Feeder Gate

-- Comes with 5 vertical bars.
+- Comes with 1 horizontal bar and 5 vertical rods.

 Creep gate parts:

-- Eye loops.
-Two eye loops at ends allow attachment with a Connecting Pin (sold separately); to wire panels, metal bar gates and/or wooden panels.
+- Eye loops—Two eye loops at ends allow attachment with a Connecting Pin (sold separately); to wire panels, metal bar gates and/or wooden panels.

 Hot-dip galvanized products have triple the useful life in humid, acidic climates (many barns!).